astronomer/docs/astro/manage-teams.md

 description: Create, delete, and update Teams on Astro.
 ---

-_Teams_ are a group of users in an Organization that you can grant the same Workspace permissions, without needing to define them individually.
+_Teams_ are a group of users in an Organization that you can grant the same Organization and Workspace permissions.
 Organization Owners create, update, or delete Teams.
 Then, either Organization Owners or Workspace Admins can assign Teams to different Workspaces and define their [Workspace permissions](astro/user-permissions.md#workspace-roles).
+This is a quicker and more secure way to assign roles to a large amount of users.

 ## Create a Team